believe-that-23/NodeJS_MongoDB-Questions/lecture_15/Q1/problem/ProblemStatement.md

 Mongoose documentation: https://mongoosejs.com/

 ## Notes/Hints:
-No need to change prewritten code.
+1. No need to change prewritten code.
-You can pass a configuration object to define your schema fields and constraints.
+2. You can pass a configuration object to define your schema fields and constraints.
-Pay close attention to the field types, requirements, and constraints specified in the objectives.
-Use the Mongoose documentation for reference.
+2. Pay close attention to the field types, requirements, and constraints specified in the objectives.